Achievable logoAchievable logo

 Neural pathways

-Activated gustatory receptor cells release neurotransmitters onto sensory neurons.
-These neurons belong to the:
+When gustatory receptor cells are activated, they release neurotransmitters onto sensory neurons.
+These neurons travel in the:

 • Facial nerve (anterior portion of the tongue)